 7. Amarnath Yatra

 The Amarnath cave is one of the holiest sites for Hindus.
+With its popularity increasing year-after-year, this has become one of the most awaited Jammu and Kashmir festivals 2022.
 Located about 140 km from the capital of Srinagar, the cave houses a stalagmite formation that is believed to be a representation of Shiva.
 Amarnath Yatra is the annual pilgrimage to the cave.
 The Yatra begins with a 43 km trek from Nunwan to Chandanwari villages in the Pahalgam region of Anantnag.
 After a night at Sheshnag lake and Panchtarni camps, visitors reach the glacial cave-temple.

 8. Ladakh Festival

+This is the main festival of Jammu and Kashmir‘s Ladakh region.
 Ladakh Festival is a unique convergence of culture and enthusiasm.
+It is the harvest festival of Jammu and Kashmir.
 Held during the first 15 days of the month of September, the festival witnesses a number of colorful cultural troupes from the various parts of Ladakh that fill the major streets of Leh with the traditional music and dance of Jammu and Kashmir.
 Archery and polo competitions are also held during this festival and are wonderful treats for spectators.

-The harvest festival of the Jammu and Kashmir region of Ladakh also takes place within these 15 days.
+The Jammu and Kashmir harvest festival in the region of Ladakh also takes place within these 15 days.